ArieL-CanoY/cybersecurity/Work/Random.md

 Application:
-	Home credit - third party, no items, borrowed items from store and they will have debt from the store to customer - SO,SI,unang bayad, then customer have balance, then the balance is from home credit EI (Easy Installment) - own store
+	Home credit - third party, no items, borrowed items from store and debt from the store to customer - SO,SI,unang bayad, then customer have balance, then the balance is from home credit

+	EI (Easy Installment) - own store